 Lavender essential oil is one of the few essential oils that can be used directly on the skin without dilution.
 This essential oil comes from the English Lavender plant, also known as Lavandula augustifolia.
 Although considered by some a lighter, or less potent essential oil, it still possesses very beneficial properties, both for the body and the mind.
 In addition to its sweet smell, it acts as a tonic for frazzled nerves, anxiety, and stress.
 Lavender is also known for its antiviral, anti-fungal, antiseptic, and anti-inflammatory properties.
 It is also used as a circulatory stimulant and an immune booster.
 At the first sign of sinus congestion, incorporating lavender essential oil into your daily routine is important.
 Whether inhaling the aroma directly from the bottle, applying to various points on the body, steaming, or diffusing, its anti-inflammatory, antibacterial, and antimicrobial properties acts like a balm to the lungs and can also combat the flu-like symptoms and ease congestion.
 Although seemingly gentle, the power of lavender should not be overlooked.
 In its quiet and subtle way, this essential oil has the ability to help break apart mucus, ease congestion, and soothe the spirit, all at the same time.
 Many people recommend using a diffuser or a vaporizer, as this will fill the room with calming and antibacterial air that is extremely beneficial to anyone.

 Here is a congestion blend made with the above essential oils

 - 2-3 drops eucalyptus essential oil

 These can be inhaled via diffuser or steam inhalation.
-When the above congestion blend mixed with jojoba oil or a carrier oil of your choice, can be used as a massage oil and can be used as man times as desired.
+The above congestion blend mixed with jojoba oil or a carrier oil of your choice can also be used as a massage oil and can be used as many times as desired.